NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Edges.rst

 |pluginIcon|

-*This documentation is for version 2.0 of Edges.*
+*This documentation is for version 2.0 of Edges (net.fxarena.openfx.Edges).*

 Description
 -----------